 Now's the time, let us help.

 Addiction only gets worse as time goes by.
-This is why you shouldn’t hesitate to contact us if you suspect that you or a loved one has a problem.
-The Council on Recovery is Houston’s oldest and largest provider of prevention, education, and outpatient treatment services for alcoholism and substance abuse disorders.
-We can help you or a loved one recover from addiction, right now.
+That's why you should contact us now.
+If you or a loved one has a problem, The Council on Recovery has the solution.
+We are Houston’s leading non-profit provider of prevention, education, and outpatient treatment services for alcoholism, addiction, and co-occurring mental health disorders.
+We have helped thousands recover while, at the same time, healing their families.
+We turn no one away.
+So don't struggle one more day.
+Start at The Council.
+We can help you or a loved one now!

 Do I have a problem?

-Only you can decide whether you have a problem with alcohol, drugs, or other behaviors.
+Only you can decide whether you have a problem with alcohol, drugs, or other addictive behaviors.
 But how do you know for sure?
-Here are some questions to ask yourself - answer them honestly to see if you have a problem.
+Here are some questions to ask yourself.
+Answer them honestly to see if you have a problem.

 Has my drinking, drug use, or other behaviors caused problems at home or with other people?

 Have I ever missed work, school, or family obligations due to alcohol, drugs, or other behaviors?

 Have I tried to stop drinking, drugs, or other behaviors, but found that I couldn’t?